- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs.

 Preventing Respiratory Syncytial Virus (RSV) Pneumonia in Children

-Across the globe, RSV is the most common reason for acute lower respiratory infection in children under the age of 5.
+Across the globe, RSV is the most common reason for acute lower respiratory infection in children under the age of 5 years.
 Parents often spread the infection to their baby.
-A simple way to help prevent RSV infection is to wash your hands often, especially before touching your baby.
-It is important to make sure that other people, especially caregivers, take precautions to avoid giving RSV to your baby.
+A simple way to help prevent RSV infection is to wash your hands often, particularly before touching your baby.
+It is important to make sure that other people, particularly caregivers, take precautions to avoid giving RSV to your baby.
 The following simple steps can help protect your baby:

 Prevention of RSV

 Two medications have been approved for protecting high-risk children against RSV pneumonia:

 - Palivizumab (Synagis) is a monoclonal antibody, a genetically engineered antibody that targets the RSV virus.
 It is given by an injection into the muscle.

 - RSV immune globulin (RespiGam) is made up of antibodies to RSV that are taken from the blood of healthy infants.
 RespiGam is given as a shot.